 Substate Nationalism in the Age of the Nation-StatE

-My dissertation project, “Substate Nationalism in the Age of the Nation-state,” examines the consequences and causes of rising substate nationalism in Western Europe.
-I concentrate on the critical cases of Spain and the United Kingdom, where recent referenda on independence in Catalonia and Scotland have so dramatically asserted the substate community’s right to decide its own fate.
-In each of three papers, I grapple with substate nationalism from a different perspective, first scrutinizing its effect on individual political attitudes, then asking how it influences more comprehensive measures of ideology, and finally considering where the content of substate nationalism comes from.
+My dissertation project, “Substate Nationalism in the Age of the Nation-state,” focuses on understanding rising substate nationalism in Spain and the United Kingdom, where recent referenda on independence in Catalonia and Scotland have so dramatically asserted the substate community’s right to decide its own fate.
+In each of three papers, I grapple with substate nationalism from a different perspective, first scrutinizing its effect on individual political attitudes, then asking how it influences more comprehensive measures of ideology, and finally considering the causes of rising substate nationalism.

 State Capacity Redux: Integrating ClassicaL AND Experimental Contributions to an Enduring Debate